Free rides, beer and savings bonds: Vaccinators get creative - WTMJ

 Demand has dropped precipitously in the rugged timberland of northeastern Washington state, where Matt Schanz of Northeast Tri County Health District is at a loss for what to try next.

-Seventy-six percent of residents remain unvaccinated in Pend Oreille County, and 78% in Ferry County, and a whopping 80% in Stevens County have not had even one shot, compared with a statewide average of 59%.
+Seventy-six percent of residents remain unvaccinated in Pend Oreille County and 78% in Ferry County, and a whopping 80% in Stevens County have not had even one shot.
 On Wednesday, only 35 people in all three counties booked a first dose through the health agency, down from a peak of 500 daily appointments a few weeks ago.

 Schanz ticks off the efforts so far in the three counties where he is the health agency’s administrator: Newspaper ads, signs and mailers sent with utility bills.
 Drive-thru vaccination sites at fairgrounds and fire stations.
 A call center and online scheduling.
 Outreach to pastors, Republican elected leaders, employers in the lumber industry and an aluminum boat manufacturer.
 TV and radio interviews.